HoGentTIN/linux-training-hogent/modules/hardware/030_hardware_theory.md

 Communication in the other direction, from CPU to device, happens through `IO ports`.
 The CPU writes data or control codes to the IO port of the device.
-But this is not only a one way communication, the CPU can also use a device\'s IO port to read status information about the device.
+But this is not only a one way communication, the CPU can also use a device's IO port to read status information about the device.
 Unlike interrupts, ports cannot be shared!

 ### /proc/ioports

-You can see a listing of your system\'s IO ports via `/proc/ioports`.
+You can see a listing of your system's IO ports via `/proc/ioports`.

     [root@linux ~]# cat /proc/ioports